pgroonga/pgroonga.github.io/news/index.md

   * [[`pgroonga_standby_maintainer.max_parallel_wal_appliers_per_db` parameter][pgroonga-standby-maintainer-max-parallel-wal-appliers-per-db]]
     Added support for parallel WAL application.

+  * [[Crash safe][crash-safe]] Changed behavior for a new connection when `pgroonga-crash-safer` is preparing.
+New behavior is blocking while `pgroonga-crash-safer` is preparing.
+Old behavior is rejecting a new connection while `pgroonga-crash-safer` is preparing.

 ### Fixes

   * Fixed a crash bug in sequential search.
 This may be occurred only